Texas Tech University

 • Unlawful or unauthorized possession, use, distribution, delivery, or sale of alcohol and/or public intoxication; consumption that endangers oneself; or operating a vehicle while intoxicated or under the influence of alcohol.

-University Facilities, Event, & Other Alcohol-Related Policies
+Univeristy Facilities, Event, & Other Alcohol-Related Policies

-Unlawful use of alcohol or illicit drugs is strictly prohibited on all University property and at University sponsored events.
-The use of alcohol on University property or at University-sponsored events is strictly regulated by the following University policies.
+Unlawful use of alcohol or illicit drugs is strictly prohibited on all university property and at university-sponsored events.
+The use of alcohol on university property or at university-sponsored events is strictly regulated by the following university policies:

 Legal Sanctions